 Positive and Negative Effects of Caffeine On Athletes

-The effects of caffeine on the human system are quite broad and differ based on the individual in the study.
-Research has shown that different people especially athletes(due to their extreme active body involvement) react differently to it’s ingestion.
+The effects of caffeine on the human system are quite broad and differ based on the study’s individual.
+Research has shown that different people, especially athletes(due to their extremely active body involvement), react differently to its ingestion.

 While some generally get negative effects by taking the specified and accepted amount, others have no problem taking similar doses.

 Before we get down to discuss the negative effects of caffeine consumption, let’s breakdown the positive effects of caffeine and the myths about it.

 Let’s now discuss the positive effects or the benefits of caffeine for athletes.

 The administration of caffeine at a near-perfect dosage has sometimes proved to be the very difference between winning and losing, especially in sporting events that involve strenuous activities over a long period of time.

 Long-distance cyclists, marathon racers, and athletes involved in cross-country racing usually benefit from caffeine or caffeine-containing energy drinks to improve endurance over the full course of the event.

 A few research results record a 4-5 percent improvement in overall endurance performance for caffeine-treated athletes.

 One of the significant benefits of caffeine for athletes is strength and endurance.
 It has also improved physical performance in power-related sporting activities.